Zhaniya110/udemy/README.md

 Udemy course where i learn how to create wordpress themes.
-In this repository I journal results.